top of page

-On the other end of Pennsylvania Avenue, members of Congress are still trading stocks like mad, amid renewed calls for legislation that bans lawmakers and their families from trading individual stocks.
+Members of Congress are still trading stocks like mad, amid renewed calls for legislation that bans lawmakers and their families from trading individual stocks.

 Interestingly, a bill banning Congress, the president and the vice president from trading stocks was recently approved by the Senate Homeland Security and Governmental Affairs committee, but only with the caveat that a divestment requirement included in the bill wouldn’t start until an elected official’s next term – meaning it would never apply to President Trump.
-Say whaaaatttt?
+What?

 In 2022, reporting by The New York Times revealed that “from 2019 to 2021, 183 current senators or representatives reported a trade of a stock or another financial asset by themselves or an immediate family member.
 More than half of them sat on congressional committees that potentially gave them insight into the companies whose shares they reported buying or selling.”
 In the end, the Times found that “97 lawmakers or their family members bought or sold financial assets over a three-year span in industries that could be affected by their legislative committee work.”